egovernment/eregistrations/documentation/sections.md

 **onIncompleteMessage** Used to overwrite default message which is shown through view/components/incomplete-form-nav.

 _constructor_

+**excludedFromStatusIfFilled** a multiple for which you can pass names of the properties you want excluded from status calculation if they were already provided for the form (for example from guide).

 **actionUrl** The url to which the the form created around the section will be submitted.

 **resolventProperty** This property is used together with `resolventValue`, to check if the fields section fields should be displayed.